 The launching of a Universal Healthcare Programme in February 2013, by virtue of which the personal coverage of health care has been significantly extended, from 29.5% of the population in 2010, to 100% after 2013.
 The Universal Healthcare Programme covers the basic package of planned and emergency in- and out-patient clinical care, including oncology and maternity services;

+On average, there are 3.6 outpatient visits per capita per year in 2017 compared to just 2.3 in 2012, and hospitalization rates have seen a steady increase from 11.3 in 2012 to 14.2 in 2017, which largely is explained by the introduction of UHC program, which offered coverage to a vast number of people in Georgia who were previously uninsured.

+UHC program has significantly reduced the out-of-pocket payments and improved financial protection of the population.
+Out-of-pocket spending declined from73% in 2012 to 56% in 2016.

+From July 1, 2017, persons suffering from chronic conditions, who are registered in the unified database of "socially vulnerable families" with the rating score not exceeding 100,000, are eligible for the state program providing drugs for chronic conditions.
+The program provides patients with selected drugs for chronic cardiovascular diseases, chronic obstructive pulmonary disease, diabetes (type 2) and thyroid conditions.
+From September 2018, program was expanded and covers not only social vulnerable groups, also pensions and disabled persons.

 The extension, in 2013, of paid maternity leave from 126 to 183 days (and from 140 to 200 days in case of complications) and the increase of minimum maternity benefits from GEL 600 to GEL 1000 (€382 at the rate of 31/12/2015).

 IRELAND